Trump Administration Moves To Ban Bump Stocks

 "Legislation is the only answer," she added.

-The National Rifle Association is against an all out ban but the organization says "devices designed to allow semi-automatic rifles to function like fully-automatic rifles should be subject to additional regulations."
+The National Rifle Association is against a ban, but the organization says "devices designed to allow semi-automatic rifles to function like fully-automatic rifles should be subject to additional regulations."

 The NRA did not immediately respond to requests for comment by NPR.
-However, the Associated Press reported the powerful lobby group filed a lawsuit against the state of Florida Friday after the governor signed a package new gun restrictions, including a ban on bump stocks.
+However, The Associated Press reported that the powerful lobby group filed a lawsuit against the state of Florida on Friday after the governor signed a package new gun restrictions, including a ban on bump stocks.